 My research lies at the intersection of organizations, work, labor markets, and social inequality.
 I examine how labor market shifts and organizational practices affect employment outcomes such as pay and career formation, with particularly focus on race, class, and gender disparities.
-I address these mechanisms in several projects using quantitative and mixed-methods designs.
-These include the quantitative analyses of large household panel data, longitudinal personnel data from a large U.S. employer, and qualitative analyses of semi-structured interviews with supervisors and employees.
+I address these mechanisms using a variety of data and methods, including quantitative analyses of large household panel data, longitudinal personnel data from a large U.S. employer, and qualitative analyses of semi-structured interviews with corporate managers and life scientists.

 - Awarded with the Odum Outstanding Student Paper Award 2013, Southern Sociological Society